The sailing-ship carpenters and caulkers of Galaxidi

 A tree-masted sailing ship from Galaxidi

-More than 350 ships composed its commercial fleet, while about 20 ships were being manufactured every year.
+More than 350 ships composed its commercial fleet, while about 20 ships were being built every year.
 The Galaxidian ship-owners during that period, also created something that was totally unconventional and pioneer to the existing standards and conditions, prevalent to Greece around those times; a mutually funded insurance system for the safe coverage of their ships, in order to cope with any unpleasant predicaments, such as the lack of money cash flow and/or other potential threats that would endanger their fleet.

 The construction of a vessel required the following steps: a) the plans of the craft (usually in 1:20 scale), b) the construction of the hull, c) its planking (side walls), d) the placement of the wheelhouse, the wheel and the mast, and e) the caulking (water-proofing) and painting.
 Shipwrights undertook all these tasks but when there was a high workload they usually assigned the caulking to special craftsmen, the caulkers.
 They also used the help of other specialized craftsmen, such as carpenters or painters.